cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 Ensure that you have the following prerequisites before continuing.

-1. The latest copy of the C# Human Factors Release
+1. The latest copy of the C# DHART Release
 2. A copy of Visual Studio.
 Version should not matter, but for this tutorial I will be using VisualStudio 2019
 3. The necessary prerequisites for developing C# projects in Visual Studio.